 Plan a festive movie night.
 Buy your loved one’s favorite holiday movies and watch them together.

 Spend precious time together.
 By taking the time to visit your loved one, you are not only showing them that you care about them, but that they are also still an integral part of your holiday season.
 This can be the best gift of all.

 From making melted-snowman cookies and candy jeweled gingerbread houses to surprise visits from Santa, our campus has been full of merry moments and even merrier people this holiday season.
 We’ve loved listening to our residents reminisce about their Christmases as children, and we’re honored to be a part of their holidays.
-We invite you to stop by our campus and see how we’ve decked our halls (and sometimes ourselves) and filled every corner with cheer.
+We invite you to stop by our campus and see how we’ve decked our halls and filled every corner with cheer!

 Welcome to the September edition of Leadership Spotlight!
 In this entry, we sit down with Alyssa Spicer, Life Enrichment and Legacy Support, as she walks us through her journey and memory care experience.
 Tell us about yourself.
 What did your life look like before Trilogy?
 I am a proud Michigan native!
 I was born and […]Read Article

 Welcome back to the Clinical Corner, everyone!
 Last we spoke, we talked about some of the common difficulties associated with aging – specifically, aging and Incontinence.
 This time, I’d like to talk about a familiar challenge that affects so many aging adults and seniors – the challenge of living with Alzheimer’s and dementia.
 Memory loss […]Read Article